thoriso-watson/SnakeProject/labs/2-cross-check/README.md

 ----------------------------------------------------------------------
 #### Part 1.
 Check your code against everyone else

-Given the `GET32` and `PUT32` modifications above, a simple, stringent approach is to check that two `gpio` implementations are the same:
+To summarize the above description: Given the `GET32` and `PUT32` modifications above, a simple, stringent approach is to check that two `gpio` implementations are the same:

   1. They read and write the same addresses in the same order with the same values.